-Drinking alcohol during pregnancy can result in a number of different physical, neurological and mental effects that range in severity.
-These effects fall under the term “Fetal Alcohol Spectrum Disorders (FASD)”, which encompasses all the problems that result from prenatal alcohol exposure.
-The most known of these effects is Fetal Alcohol Syndrome (FAS) and Fetal Alcohol Effects (FAE).
+Drinking alcohol during pregnancy can result in a number of physical, neurological and mental conditions that range in severity.
+These fall under the term “Fetal Alcohol Spectrum Disorders (FASD),” the most known of which are Fetal Alcohol Syndrome (FAS) and Fetal Alcohol Effects (FAE).
 Fetal Alcohol Effects can also be separated into two different categories: Alcohol-Related Neurodevelopmental Disorder (ARND) and Alcohol-Related Birth Defects (ARBD).

 What is Fetal Alcohol Syndrome?

-Fetal Alcohol Syndrome is one of the most common causes of mental retardation and the only one that is 100% preventable.
+Fetal Alcohol Syndrome is one of the most common causes of mental retardation and is the only one that is 100% preventable.
 The effects are irreversible and last a lifetime.

-The effects of FAS include: mental retardation, malformations of the skeletal system and major organ systems (specifically the heart and brain), growth deficiencies, central nervous system problems, poor motor skills, mortality, and problems with learning, memory, social interaction, attention span, problem solving, speech and/or hearing.
+The effects of FAS include mental retardation, malformations of the skeletal system and major organ systems (specifically the heart and brain), inhibited growth, central nervous system complications, poor motor skills, mortality, and difficulty with learning, memory, social interaction, attention span, problem solving, speech and/or hearing.

 There are also facial features that are characteristic of babies with FAS.
-These features include: small eyes, short or upturned nose, flat cheeks, and thin lips.
-These features fade as the child grows up, but the child is left with a lifetime of difficulties trying to cope with other effects.
+These include small eyes, short or upturned nose, flat cheeks, and thin lips.
+These features fade as the child grows up, but the child still has to cope with numerous other difficulties.